cajoshuapark/crypto-bot/README.md

 df = df.set_index('Close Time')
 ```
 ## Plotting Candlestick Graph with closing time
-The lines in the graph represent the moving averages
+The lines in the graph represent the moving averages.

 ## Calculating Moving Averages Using DataFrame
 To read more about moving averages, visit (https://www.investopedia.com/terms/m/movingaverage.asp)